telerik/ajax-docs/controls/breadcrumb/accessibility-and-internationalization/keyboard-support.md

 `Enter`
 * When the Control is focused and its `Editable` property is set to true, triggers edit mode.
 * When an item is focused and the `Navigational` property is set to true, navigates to the URL set to the respective **BreadcrumbItem**.
-* When the Breadcrumb is in edit mode, saves the changes, exits edit mode, and focuses on the root item.
+* When the Breadcrumb is in edit mode, exits edit mode, and initiates a postback.

+`Tab`
-`Tab` - When the widget is focused, navigates through the items.
+* When the Control is focused, navigates through the items.
+* When RadBreadcrumb is in edit mode, saves the changes on the client-side, and exits edit mode.

 `Esc` - Exits edit mode without saving the changes.